IntuitionLabs

 Tool-Use Patterns and Function Calling

-Tool-use patterns for pharmaceutical AI agents
+Tool-use patterns and function calling in pharmaceutical AI agents

 Chain-of-Thought Reasoning and Transparency